chefhenri/pantry-app/README.md

 amplify init
 ```

-Leave all options default except:
-- Specify 'src' to '/' to set the `aws-exports.js` file location
+Set "Source Directory Path" to "/" to set the `aws-exports.js` location, leave all other defaults
-- Use "default" for the AWS profile

 ### Authentication Setup